-Another common requirement involves adding cutouts to tarps to accommodate obstructions, learn about tarps with flaps.
+Another common requirement involves adding cut-outs to tarps to accommodate obstructions, learn about tarps with flaps.

 Clear tarps are not as strong a solid tarps so if you don't need transparency it is best to go with a solid vinyl material.
-Sometimes you need a combination of clear and solid, we can add long clear panels as we show here or simply add small windows to let a little but of light through or allow you to look out through your tarp.
+Sometimes you need a combination of clear and solid, we can add long clear panels as we show here or simply add small windows to let a little bit of light through or allow you to look out through your tarp.

 There is almost nothing our team can't do so if you can imagine it we can likely build it.
 Whenever possible, please provide detailed drawings with the exact shapes and measurements you need.
-Computerised drawings are ideal but we can also work with hand drawings or sketches that lay out your custom tarp specifications.
+Computerized drawings are ideal but we can also work with hand drawings or sketches that lay out your custom tarp specifications.